The “4S” Approach To Showing PowerPoint Slides

 Instead of reading that to the audience, you might say:

-“So what are we going to do with this new windfall?
+“What are we going to do with this new windfall?
 We propose using it in three different ways.
 They are…”